 Charles represent nonprofits with virtually every issue that arises during the life of an organization.
 Often serving as general counsel, he is experienced in formation, fundraising, employment and compensation issues, real estate, liability reduction, governance issues and obtaining recognition of tax-exempt status through on-going regulatory and tax compliance.
 Leading nonprofits seek Charles's counsel with tax compliance issues, including unrelated business income tax, self-dealing in private foundations, excess benefit transactions in public charities, and political activities.

-He frequently represents high net worth individuals using sophisticated estate planning and charitable giving techniques to allow the transfer of wealth to successive generations and to charities in a tax efficient manner.
-Charles also often represents non-traditional families and business owners to successfully address their unique estate planning needs.
+Representing high net worth individuals, Charles uses sophisticated estate planning and charitable giving techniques to allow the transfer of wealth to successive generations and to charities in a tax efficient manner.
+He also often represents non-traditional families and business owners to successfully address their unique estate planning needs.

 - A childless couple, wanted to create a plan designed to perpetuate their legacy of generosity.
 Charles created a plan to achieve the couple's goal through a trust for family and friends and a continuing charitable foundation.

 - For the family of an artist, worked with gallery owners and museums to maximize the value of the artist's work after the artist's death while minimizing estate and income taxes.

 - For an individual facing an unexpected taxable windfall, created a charitable foundation that allowed him to avoid tax liability while giving him control over the funds to carry out charitable activities that were of interest to him.